MANRAF04/eight_spots/README.md

 ## Features ✨

-- User authentication and profile management
+- User authentication and profile management (Bcrypt Encryption)
 - Browse and search movies
 - Purchase movies and maintain a personal library
 - Mark movies as watched/unwatched